harshit21051/Hs_HungrySnake/README.md

 - Game over screen with the final score displayed.

 ## Credits
-This game was created by Harshit Raj as a fun project.
+This game is created by Harshit Raj as a fun project.
 It is based on the classic snake game concept and utilizes the Turtle library for graphics and user input.

 Happy gaming! 🐍🎮